chainer/chainer/docs/source/guides/functions.rst

 We can reduce the number of invocations by defining our own kernel.
 It also reduce the memory consumption.

+CuPy provides a useful tool to define elementwise kernels, the :class:`cupy.ElementwiseKernel` class, and Chainer wraps it with the :func:`cuda.elementwise() <chainer.backends.cuda.elementwise>` function.
 Most functions only require elementwise operations like MulAdd.
-CuPy provides a useful tool to define elementwise kernels, the :class:`cupy.elementwise.ElementwiseKernel` class, and Chainer wraps it by :func:`cuda.elementwise` function.
 Our MulAdd implementation can be improved as follows:

 .. testcode::